SeanSCao/Bang-for-your-Buck/README.md

-# Bang for your Buck
+# Bang for your Buck - [Link to Deployed Application](https://bang-for-your-buck.herokuapp.com/)

 ## Overview